Too soon? Fans find Red Sox division title banner in street

 But the trio held onto the banner for two days, hoping they’d be rewarded with game tickets or a chance to meet their favorite players.

-Instead, the Boston Globe reports , the men took the banner to Fenway Park on Wednesday afternoon and returned empty-handed.
+Instead, the Boston Globe reports , the men brought the banner to Fenway Park Wednesday afternoon and returned empty handed.

-Iacuzzi says he always intended to return the banner and rejected accusations he stole it.
+Iacuzzi said he always intended to return the banner and rejected accusations he stole it.

+The team can clinch the division if they defeat the New York Yankees Wednesday night.